Spindizzy: Reception

 Praise from reviewers focused on the game's visuals and design, while criticism focused on the audio.
+Amstrad Actions Bob Wade raved about the game's special features, such as the map and view switching, and the visuals, which he called "superb" and "stunning".
+Wade noted the only complaint was the limited sound effects, which he still considered functional.
 Three of Zzap!64s reviewers—Julian Rignall, Gary Liddon, and Gary Penn—called the graphics "amazing", well-executed, and "varied"; but they described the audio as sparse.
 Rignall and Penn complimented the challenging gameplay and commented that its addictiveness outweighed any frustration experienced while playing.
 The three summarised by urging readers to purchase the game.
 Roberts praised Spindizzys gameplay but mentioned that the screen's orientation can require a period of adjustment, particularly when using a joystick.
 Crashs reviewer called Spindizzy "one of the most addictive" ZX Spectrum games, noting its innovative use of shape changing, multiple view angles, and speed control.
 The audio was seen as lacking compared to the rest of the game but was still described as good.
 South gave the game high marks for graphics, playability, value for money, and addictiveness.
 He praised the ability to change viewpoints and the realistic movements of the character sprite.
 He also lauded the speed and quality of the graphics.
 Info magazine's three reviewers—Benn Dunnington, Mark Brown, and Tom Malcolm—recommended the Commodore 64 version as "a hot little number with much of the appeal of Marble Madness" but better.
 Roy Wagner reviewed the game for Computer Gaming World, stating that Spindizzy "has a lot to offer and is an excellent value."